Mercury

 Startup Banks

-Brex: Brex is a spend management platform that has launched a banking product as an adjacent offering to its core corporate card product.
+Brex: Brex is a spend management platform founded in San Francisco, California in 2017, which launched a banking product as an adjacent offering to its core corporate card product.
 Brex was valued at $12.3 billion in January 2022 and has raised $1.5 billion in funding as of April 2023.
 In the aftermath of SVB’s collapse, Brex, like Mercury, experienced billions of dollars of deposit inflows.
 In one sampling of former SVB customers, an estimated ~9% opened a bank account with Brex in this period of time (this figure for Mercury in the same sample was ~20%).
 Brex uses JPMorgan and Column Bank as its partner banks, just as Mercury uses Choice Financial Group and Evolve Bank & Trust.
-Unlike Mercury, the banking product for Brex is relatively new, whereas banking is Mercury’s core product.
+As of April 2025, Brex has 30K customers on its platform.

 Novo: Novo is a digital banking platform for small business owners, entrepreneurs, and freelancers.
-It was founded in 2016.
-Novo was valued at $700 million as of January 2022 and has raised $170 million in total funding.
-It has over 200K small businesses using it for banking.
-It has an app marketplace that lets small businesses customize their banking experience with dozens of native integrations.
-As of November 2022, Novo had over $12 billion in lifetime transactions and more than 180K small business customers.
+It was founded in 2016 in Miami, Florida.
+Novo was valued at $700 million as of January 2022 and has raised $296 million in total funding.
+As part of its offering, Novo provides an app marketplace that lets small businesses customize their banking experience with dozens of native integrations.
+As of April 2025, Novo had over $30 billion in lifetime transactions and more than 250K customers.

 Rho: Rho is a digital banking service for startups.
-It was founded in 2018 and has raised $194 million in total funding.
+It was founded in 2018 in New York, and has raised $194 million in total funding.
 It offers up to $75 million in deposit insurance through sweep networks, which is much more than most startup banking peers, including Mercury.
 However, unlike Mercury, it does not have a venture debt offering.
-Its annualized transaction volume grew from a little less than $2 billion in December 2020 to a cumulative volume of $3 billion between January and November 2021.
+Its annualized transaction volume grew from a little less than $2 billion in December 2020 to a cumulative volume of $3 billion in November 2021.

 Incumbent Banks

-Mercury competes with incumbent banking giants like JPMorgan, Wells Fargo, Citibank, and Bank of America.
-Additionally, it includes regional banks that have focused on serving startups, such as Silicon Valley Bank (SVB) and First Republic Bank.
-These are typically slow-moving but large players that have historically not catered well to the needs of startup
+Mercury competes with legacy banking giants like JPMorgan, Wells Fargo, Citibank, and Bank of America.
+This category includes regional banks that have focused on serving startups, such as Silicon Valley Bank and First Republic Bank.

 Business Model